netliferesearch/promptfinder/README.md

 ### Testing

 Jest is used for unit testing.
-The test suite is fully updated for ES Modules and Firebase v9 SDK. **A global Jest mock for `js/firebase-init.js` is used in `tests/setupTests.js` to ensure all test files use the same mock for `auth`, `db`, and `functions`.**
+The main `/tests` suite is fully updated for ES Modules and Firebase v9 SDK. **A global Jest mock for `js/firebase-init.js` is used in `tests/setupTests.js` to ensure all test files use the same mock for `auth`, `db`, and `functions`.**

+**Note:** All redesign-specific test files and ad hoc test HTML/scripts have been removed.
+Only the core `/tests` system is maintained and used for ongoing production and maintenance testing.

 To run tests: